With the dark nights and colder weather,the programme for this term will mostly be in doors, although we do hope to get out later in the term.

-Firstly, Cubs will start back on Tuesday 4th November in the Community Centre at 6:30 pm.
-As is usual, this will be a games night but we are hoping to have a visit from the District Commissioner, Brian Lamond, and the Assistant District Commissioner for Cub Scouts, Jane Scott.
+Firstly, Cubs will start back on Tuesday 13th January in the Community Centre at 6:30 pm.
+As is usual, this will be a games night.

 We hope that your Cub is looking forward to all of this.
 As usual, we expect the Cubs to be on their best behaviour, especially when we are out and about or have visitors in.